-STAR has been designed specifically to measure satisfaction with service around homelessness prevention and works exclusively with Housing Jigsaw.
+TSAR has been designed specifically to measure satisfaction with service around homelessness prevention and works exclusively with Housing Jigsaw.
 It follows the NPSS Flowchart that gives a best practice guide to handling all elements of the new HRA process from triage to remedy.

-STAR has focused satisfaction questions embedded at key points of the process in order to give a consistent and connected measure of feedback points, making it highly relevant to homelessness prevention teams.
+TSAR has focused satisfaction questions embedded at key points of the process in order to give a consistent and connected measure of feedback points, making it highly relevant to homelessness prevention teams.

 “With our PRAH homelessness product, we run a series of training sessions and it’s there that we invite attendees to suggest and discuss what they would like to see next as part of the product development.
 The consistent request was a customer satisfaction tool.”